lavaclient/lavaclient/readme.md

 A simple, easy-to-use, and flexible node.js lavalink client.

 - **Flexible**: Lavaclient can be used with any discord library for node.js.
-Includes easy-to-use plugins and extendable structures like Player and Socket, making lavalink completely customizable.
+Includes extendable structures like Player and Socket, making lavalink completely customizable.
 - **Plugins**: Provides a simple plugin class that can be loaded by the Manager, see the plugin guide.
 - **Easy-to-use**: LavaClient has a neat and user-friendly promise-based api.
 - **Lightweight**: Designed to be as light as possible, using only a few classes and dependencies.